 - Make sure that text can be selected, copied and pasted into another location; for example, do not embed or design text in an image (see point 5).

-- Write meaningful link text (text that links to a web address) that describes its destination.
-It needs to make sense when it is read out of context.
+Write meaningful link text (text that links to a web address) that describes its destination.
+It needs to make sense when it is read out of context so embed the link in to text that describes where the link is going to take you:

 - Write: "Visit the Make Things Accessible website "